-Evelyn Partners Fund Solutions Limited, the ACD of the Company, is the person responsible for the information contained in this Prospectus.
-To the best of its knowledge and belief (having taken all reasonable care to ensure that such is the case) the information contained herein does not contain any untrue or misleading statement or omit any matters required by the FCA Regulations to be included in it.
+Evelyn Partners Fund Solutions Limited, the ACD and alternative investment fund manager of the Company, is the person responsible for the information contained in this Prospectus.
+To the best of its knowledge and belief (having taken all reasonable care to ensure that such is the case) the information contained herein does not contain any untrue or misleading statement or omit any matters required by the Regulations or the AIFM Rules to be included in it.

-The Depositary is not a person responsible for the information contained in this Prospectus and accordingly does not accept any responsibility under the FCA Regulations or otherwise.
+The Depositary is not a person responsible for the information contained in this Prospectus and accordingly does not accept any responsibility under the Regulations or otherwise.